-- Physical assault against a pupil - Physical assault against an adult - Verbal abuse or threatening behaviour against a pupil - · Verbal abuse or threatening behaviour against an adult - Use, or threat of use, of an offensive weapon or prohibited item - Bullying - Discriminatory abuse, e.g. racist, homophobic, biphobic, transphobic or ableist abuse
+- Physical assault against a pupil

+- Physical assault against an adult

+- Verbal abuse or threatening behaviour against a pupil

+- Verbal abuse or bad behaviour against an adult

+- Use, or threat of use, of an offensive weapon or prohibited item

+- Bullying

+- 5

+- Discriminatory abuse, e.g., racist, homophobic, biphobic, transphobic, or ableist abuse - Refusal to follow adult instructions where attempts have been made to de-escalate the situation.

-Pupils can be suspended on a fixed-period basis, i.e. for up to 45 school days within a year, or permanently excluded.
-Similarly, pupils can be permanently excluded following a suspension, where further evidence is presented.
-In all cases, the headteacher will decide whether a pupil will be subject to a suspension or an exclusion, depending on what the circumstances warrant.
+Pupils can be suspended on a fixed-period basis, i.e., for up to 45 school days within a year, or permanently excluded.
+Similarly, pupils can be permanently banned after suspension, where further evidence is presented.
+In all cases, the Headteacher will decide whether a pupil will be suspended or excluded, depending on the circumstances warrant.

-The school has the power to direct a pupil off-site to improve their behaviour.
+The school can direct a pupil off-site to improve their behaviour.

-4. headteacher's power to suspend and exclude
+The Headteacher's power to suspend and exclude

-Only the headteacher has the power to suspend or exclude a pupil from the school, and is able to decide whether either a suspension or exclusion is appropriate.
+Only the Headteacher has the power to suspend or exclude a pupil from the school and can decide whether either a suspension or exclusion is appropriate.
 All suspensions and exclusions will only be issued on disciplinary grounds.

-The headteacher is able to suspend pupils where their behaviour is disruptive during lunchtime.
+The Headteacher can suspend pupils if their behaviour is disruptive during lunchtime.
 All lunchtime suspensions will be counted as half of a school day.
-The headteacher is also able to consider a pupil's disruptive behaviour outside of the school premises as grounds for suspension or exclusion, in accordance with the school's Behaviour Policy.
+The Headteacher can also consider a pupil's disruptive behaviour outside of the school premises as grounds for suspension or exclusion by the school's Behaviour Policy.

-When sending a pupil home following any suspension or exclusion, the headteacher will ensure that they exercise their duty of care at all times and will always inform the parents.
+When sending a pupil home following any suspension or exclusion, the Headteacher will ensure they exercise their duty of care and always inform the parents as part of a wider school team communication.

-Any decision made to suspend or exclude a pupil will be lawful, proportionate and fair, with respect to legislation relating directly to suspensions and exclusions and the school's wider legal duties, including the ECHR.
-At all times, the headteacher will take into account their legal duties under the Equality Act 2010 and the 'Special educational needs and disability code of practice: 0 to 25 years', ensuring that they do not discriminate on any grounds and will not increase the severity of a pupil's suspension or exclusion on these grounds.
+Any decision to suspend or exclude a pupil will be lawful, proportionate, and fair concerning legislation relating directly to suspensions and exclusions and the school's broader legal duties, including the ECHR.
+At all times, the Headteacher will take into account their legal responsibilities under the Equality Act 2010 and the 'Special educational needs and disability code of practice: 0 to 25 years', ensuring that they do not discriminate on any grounds, e.g., race, sex, or disability, and will not increase the severity of a pupil's suspension or exclusion on these grounds.

-The headteacher will apply the civil standard of proof when responding to the facts relating to a suspension or exclusion, i.e. that 'on the balance of probabilities' it is more likely than not that the facts are true.
+The Headteacher will apply the civil standard of proof when responding to the facts relating to a suspension or exclusion, i.e., that 'on the balance of probabilities,' it is more likely than not that the facts are accurate.

-The headteacher may cancel any suspension or exclusion that has already begun, or one that has not yet begun; however, this power will only be used if the suspension or exclusion has not already been reviewed by the governing board.
+The Headteacher may cancel any suspension or exclusion that has already begun or has yet to begin; however, this power will only be used if the governing board has yet to review the exclusion.

-Where a suspension or exclusion is cancelled, the headteacher will notify the pupil's parents, the governing board, the LA, and, where relevant, the virtual school head (VSH) and the pupil's social worker.
+Where a suspension or exclusion is cancelled, the Headteacher will notify the pupil's parents, the governing board, the LA, and, where relevant, the virtual school head (VSH) and the pupil's social worker.
 The notification will also provide the reason for the cancellation.
-The headteacher will offer the pupil's parents the opportunity to meet with the headteacher to discuss the circumstances that led to the cancellation of the exclusion, and the pupil will be allowed back into school without delay.

-When a suspension or exclusion is cancelled, the governing board's duty to consider reinstatement ceases, and there is no requirement to hold a meeting to consider reinstatement.
+The Headteacher will offer the pupil's parents the opportunity to meet with the Headteacher to discuss the circumstances that led to the cancellation of the exclusion, and the pupil will be allowed back into school without delay.
+When a suspension or exclusion is cancelled, the governing board's duty to consider reinstatement ceases, and there is no requirement to hold a meeting.